Let Them Fall in Love With the Library Before They can Even Read!

 “They have a car rug with cars, blocks, kid size furniture, puzzles and games, coloring pages, and a few large motor activities (such as hula hoops).”

-If you know of a library with a children’s area that should be added to our list, please leave us a comment below.
+Do you know of a kids library play area that should be added to our list?
+Please leave us a comment below.
 If you have a picture of the children’s area we can include, you can submit it here.
 Thanks for your help!

 Leighton Township Library in Moline has a really great play area.
 I dont have a pic but I have been there.
 Contact Karen McKinnon, the library director.
 Allegan county, just south of GR.